 Files

-A file object can be used to store an opaque array of bytes (i.e. what is traditionally known as a "file").
+A file object can be used to store an opaque array of bytes, which is what is traditionally known as a "file".
 File objects contain binary data, and are immutable.
 After a file has been uploaded, its contents cannot be modified.

-The upload call takes several arguments that indicate which part is to be uploaded and other information specific to that part.
-The server returns a preauthenticated upload URL specific to that file object and part index, along with several headers that the client must provide with the subsequent HTTP PUT.
+The upload call takes specific arguments that indicate which part is to be uploaded and other information specific to that part.
+The server returns a preauthenticated upload URL specific to that file object and part index, along with specific headers that the client must provide with the subsequent HTTP PUT.
 The user can then upload the part to that URL by doing an HTTP PUT with the content of the part (such as when using "curl -T -X PUT"), along with the headers returned to the client, without providing any other special authentication headers.
-Users are allowed to upload the same part multiple times (by performing both an upload and matching PUT for a part more than once), but only the last successful PUT will be considered canonical.
+Users are allowed to upload the same part multiple times (by performing both an upload and matching PUT for a part more than once).
+Only the last successful PUT is considered canonical.

-The close call will perform finalization, effectively "concatenating" the parts so that once the file is closed, the part distinction is no longer there, and the original file can be subsequently downloaded using the download call.
+The close call performs finalization by concatenating the parts.
+Once the file is closed, the part distinction is removed and the original file becomes available for download using the download call.
 Parts are concatenated in order of ascending part index.
 Indices do not need to be consecutive.

-Closing a file object is only possible if all parts have been uploaded, i.e. if for every index supplied in any upload call so far, the user has successfully performed a PUT to the respective URL received.
-Closing will not conclude until all parts have been succesfully uploaded.
-If the user does not complete a part upload for any file part previously created through an upload call, the close call will succeed but the file will remain stuck in "closing" until enough time passes for it to be considered abandoned, and then deleted.
-Therefore it is imperative that close only be called after all parts have been successfully uploaded.
+Closing a file object is only possible after all parts have been uploaded, that is, when for every index supplied in any upload call, the user has successfully performed a PUT to the respective URL received.
+Closing does not complete until all parts have been successfully uploaded.
+If the user does not complete a part upload for any file part previously created through an upload call, the close call succeeds but the file remains in "closing" state until marked as abandoned and deleted.
+Therefore, ensure all parts have been successfully uploaded before calling close.

 The user can query the status of the file object by using the describe call.